LAMNAZZAH/Lunja/README.md

 # Lunja Academy

-**Lunja** is an E-learning plateform that aims to let students share knowledge about specific university subjects. the Idea is providing students with the tools to create their own **Assets** that contains *Quizzes* and *documents* wich helps them study, these **Assets** could be Private, shared with everyone in the plateform OR specific for a **class**.
+**Lunja** is an E-learning plateform that aims to help students share knowledge between each other about specific university subjects. the Idea is providing students with the tools to create their own **Assets** that contains *Quizzes* and *documents* wich helps them study, these **Assets** could be Private, shared with everyone in the plateform OR specific for a **class**.

 **class** is another concept that lunja supports, it gathers ambisious Students sharing their usefull **Assets** with their friends along with creating **posts** to ask questions, make announcements or for other purposes that serves the learning process.